 The paper is organized as follows: Section \ref{Eliptic flow} analyzes the elliptic operator-valued flow, followed by a concise explanation of its application to many-fermion theory.
 Most of technical results on the elliptic operator-valued flow explained in Section \ref{Eliptic flow} are gathered in Section \ref{Technical Results}.
-Appendix \ref{Appendix} introduces some definitions of unconventional ellipses and hyperbolas that are well adapted to our flow of operators.